New South Wales Marine Corps: Establishment

-The Corps was established on 31 August 1786, with assent from King George III, for a force of 160 enlisted marines and accompanying officers to attend the colony of New South Wales "... for the purpose of enforcing subordination and obedience in the settlement [at Botany Bay], as well as for defence of that settlement against the incursions of the natives."

-Volunteers for the NSW Marine Corps were required to have had a satisfactory prior record of service in the His Majesty's Marine Forces, to be at least 5 ft 6 in tall, and under forty years of age.
+The New South Wales Marine Corps was raised on 31 August 1786, with assent from King George III, for a force of 160 enlisted marines and accompanying officers to attend the British colony of New South Wales "for the purpose of enforcing subordination and obedience in the settlement [at Botany Bay], as well as for defence of that settlement against the incursions of the natives."
+Volunteers for the corps were required to have had a satisfactory prior record of service in the His Majesty's Marine Forces, to be at least 5 ft 6 in tall, and under 40 years of age.

-Recruits were offered a two-guinea incentive payment if they volunteered for the Corps.
-A further inducement was that although enlistment as a British Marine was traditionally for life, members of the New South Wales Marine Corps could seek an honourable discharge after three years of colonial service.
-With an eye to the likelihood of delays in setting out, the three-year term began on arrival of the Fleet in New South Wales, rather than the dates of enlistment in England.
+Recruits were offered a two-guinea incentive payment if they volunteered for the corps.
+A further inducement was that although enlistment as a British marine was traditionally for life, members of the New South Wales Marine Corps could seek an honourable discharge after three years of colonial service.
+With an eye to the likelihood of delays in setting out, the three-year term began on arrival of the First Fleet in New South Wales, rather than the dates of enlistment in England.
 Marines who chose this option had no automatic right of return to military service after discharge, but in practice, few were refused re-entry when their service expired.

-Rates of pay were in accordance with those of the British Marines, including the routine provision of a subsistence allowance, equivalent to two-thirds of daily pay.
-British Marines received the allowance when in the field, i.e., not serving on board a vessel.
-The NSW Marines received the allowance for the duration of their three-year enlistment, relieving the Admiralty or the government of the colony of the responsibility of providing messing facilities.

-New South Wales Marine Corps uniforms consisted of a red long-tailed doublet, white trousers, black headdress, and shoes and gaiters.
+Rates of pay were in accordance with those of the British marines, including the routine provision of a subsistence allowance, equivalent to two-thirds of daily pay.
+British marines received the allowance when in the field, i.e., not serving on board a vessel.
+The corps' troops received the allowance for the duration of their three-year enlistment, relieving the British Admiralty or the government of the colony of the responsibility of providing messing facilities.
+The corps' uniforms consisted of a red long-tailed doublet, white trousers, black headdress, and shoes and gaiters.
 Officers were authorised to carry swords and sidearms.
 Other ranks were issued Brown Bess muskets.